 If you currently have a sack collection service, this waste can be disposed of in the blue sacks.

-What we don’t deal with
+What we don’t collect

-High grade clinical waste
+Commercial clinical waste

 We do not offer a service to remove clinical waste from commercial premises at this time.
 Please find a private contractor who offers this service.